 These cookies are quite easy to make.
 This recipe requires just a couple of specialty items.

-You’ll need large, heavy duty piping bags to pipe out the cookie dough and a large star tip to achieve the shape of the cookie.
+You’ll need large, heavy duty piping bags or a pastry bag to pipe out the cookie dough and a large star tip to achieve the shape of the cookie.

-After mixing all of the ingredients, I stuffed the dough into the piping bag.
+After mixing all of the ingredients, I stuffed the dough into the piping bag and fitted it with the large star piping tip to create the cookies.

-To create the star cookies, I simply held the piping bag vertically and squeezed dough out onto the tray.
+For the star cookies, I simply held the piping bag vertically and squeezed dough out onto the parchment paper.

 You’ll need to keep an eye on them to ensure they don’t get too brown.
 I baked them for about 11 minutes to achieve a very soft, light golden brown on the edge.
 That way, they stay nice and soft.